SABC 2: SABC 2

 In July 1998, the channel signed a contract with Urban Brew Studios to produce a new breakfast show, am2day.
 The programme was initially scheduled to debut in mid-September but was delayed by two weeks as the studios were not yet ready.
 To counter the launch of e.tv, the SABC reformatted SABC 2 as a channel focusing on educational and social issues.
 In October 1999, it was announced that the contract with Urban Brew Studios would end that month, and am2day would be replaced by a new breakfast show produced internally by the SABC to optimise its resources.
 Urban Brew staff criticised the decision, claiming they were the targets of a slander campaign.
 On 4 January 2000, the channel adjusted its evening news bulletins, with the Afrikaans bulletin airing at 7:00 p.m. and the Sesotho bulletin at 9:00 p.m.

 In 2002, the channel described itself as "the voice, the heart and the mind of South Africans", citing its extensive broadcast footprint—the largest of any SABC terrestrial network.
 Seeking to expand its audience among Black and Afrikaans viewers, the channel aimed to increase its local content, reflecting diverse South African cultures and communities.
 Three new projects were developed: The Res, Dark City and Zero Tolerance.
 7de Laan increased its weekly episodes to four, while Muvhango entered its third season in April that year.

 In April 2003, SABC 2 announced twelve new original programmes, with a combined budget of US$4 million.
 These included sitcoms, documentaries, dramas, and a family game show.
 On 11 May, the channel began carrying a History Channel programming block under an agreement with AETN.

 On 1 March 2013, SABC 2 adopted its current logo.
 Blue became the primary colour of the channel's branding, accompanied by red, yellow, and green accents.
 However, at the time of rebranding, its programming was still described as "dated".

 SABC 2 was initially scheduled to begin high-definition broadcasts via DStv in July 2018, but the HD broadcasts officially commenced on 8 August 2018.

+In August 2025, the SABC cancelled Muvhango, depriving the channel of a substantial primetime programme in the Venda language.